 This course introduces concepts and methods used to study the human species in a scientific, evolutionary framework.
-Topics covered include evolutionary theory, genetics, the fossil record of human ancestors, variation, comparative primatology, human interactions between biology and culture.
+Topics covered include evolutionary theory, genetics, the fossil record of human ancestors, human variation, comparative primatology, and between biology interactions and culture.
 This Honors course is intended for students in the Program but is open to all students who desire more challenging course work.

-Associate Degree Applicable Course credit transfers to CSU and UC.
+Course credit transfers to CSU and UC.
 C-ID (Course Identification Number): ANTH 110